Ipswich: Culture

-Ipswich is home to many artists and has a number of galleries, the most prominent of which are at Christchurch Mansion, the Town Hall, in Ancient House and the Artists' Gallery in Electric House.
+Ipswich is home to many artists and has a number of galleries, the most prominent of which are at Christchurch Mansion, the Town Hall, Ancient House and the Artists' Gallery in Electric House.
 The visual arts are further supported with many sculptures at easily accessible sites.
 The Borough Council promotes the creation of new public works of art and has been known to make this a condition of planning permission.
 The town has three museums: Ipswich Museum, the Ipswich Transport Museum and Christchurch Mansion.